-Privacy protection policy of the Kaikukortti register
+Privacy protection policy of the Kaikukanta, the Kaikukortti register

 Association Yhdenvertaisen kulttuurin puolesta ry / Kulttuuria kaikille -palvelu (Culture for All Service)